H-R-Design/H-R-Design/README.md

 - 👋 Hi, I’m Hana
 - 👀 I’m interested in Design, creative tech and music
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Apps and Web Apps that are enrich peoples lives!
+- 💞️ I’m looking to collaborate on Apps and Web Apps that enrich peoples lives!
 - 📫 How to reach me visit hanarobinson.design

 <!---